Slevinski/slevinski.github.io/series/university-of-iowa/entries/sutton-signwriting-infrastructure-initiative/handout.md

 ## Core message

+Assume the immediate practical case for Steve Slevinski and a lab home is already understood.

+The question in this document is the longer-term institutional one:

-The Sutton SignWriting Infrastructure Initiative is a path to move Sutton SignWriting from fragile independent stewardship toward durable shared research infrastructure.
+how does Sutton SignWriting move from fragile independent stewardship toward durable shared research infrastructure?

 The point is not only to preserve what already exists.